Rashida Jones: Career

-Acting
+1998–2008: Early work and The Office

-Jones made her professional acting debut in The Last Don, 1997 miniseries based on the novel by Mario Puzo.
+Jones appeared in the 1997 miniseries adaptation of Mario Puzo's novel, The Last Don.
 She next appeared in Myth America, East of A and If These Walls Could Talk 2.
 In 2000, she guest-starred as Karen Scarfolli on Freaks and Geeks before landing the role of Louisa Fenn on Boston Public.
+Jones has been published in Teen Vogue magazine, where she worked as a contributing editor.
+She wrote chapter 36 of her father's biography, Q: The Autobiography of Quincy Jones (2001).
+Jones created Frenemy of the State, a comic book series about a socialite who is recruited by the CIA.
+The comics are published by Oni Press and co-written with husband-and-wife writing team Nunzio DeFilippis and Christina Weir.
 Between 2000 and 2002, she appeared in 26 episodes, earning an NAACP Image Award nomination in her final year.
 Although she had a minor supporting role in the series, film opportunities quickly surfaced.
 She had a small role in Full Frontal, directed by Steven Soderbergh, and starred in Now You Know, written and directed by Kevin Smith regular Jeff Anderson.
 She also starred in the short film Roadside Assistance with Adam Brody.
 After Jones left Boston Public, she appeared in Death of a Dynasty, directed by Damon Dash, and two episodes of Chappelle's Show on Comedy Central.

 In 2004, she was cast in Strip Search, an HBO film directed by Sidney Lumet, but her scenes were cut from the final broadcast version.
 Later that year, she played Dr. Rachel Keyes in Little Black Book and starred as Edie Miller in the British drama series NY-LON.
 In 2005, Jones played Karen in the Stella pilot on Comedy Central and special government agent Carla Merced in the TNT police drama Wanted.
 Jones was considering leaving the acting profession and pursuing a graduate degree in public policy before she was offered the part on The Office.
 She joined the ensemble cast in September 2006, playing the role of Karen Filippelli.
-She appeared regularly during the third season, returning as a guest star for three episodes in seasons four, five, and seven.
+She appeared regularly during the third season, returning as a guest star for three episodes in seasons four, five, and six.
 Jones also played Karen in the February 2007 Saturday Night Live episode hosted by Rainn Wilson, appearing briefly in the opening monologue's Office parody.
 Jones filmed cameo roles in The Ten and Role Models, both directed by David Wain, with the latter appearing on the Blu-ray release.
 She co-starred in Unhitched, the short-lived 2008 comedy series produced by the Farrelly brothers.
 She also appeared as the love interest in the Foo Fighters' music video "Long Road to Ruin".